Beaufort County Library Ongoing Programs

 Friends of Port Royal Cypress Wetlands guided tours

 9 a.m., Saturday, April 9.
 Sunset walk from 6 to 7:30 p.m., Friday, April 22.
-The Friends of Port Royal Cypress Wetlands (501c3) offers free tours with Master Naturalist Jill Moore as guide.
+Sunset walk at 6 p.m., Saturday, May 14.
+9 a.m., Fiday, May 27.
+The Friends of Port Royal Cypress Wetlands (501c3) offers free tours with Master Naturalist Jill Moore, from Moore2Life, as guide.
 Learn about the different types of wildlife, birds, and plants that inhabit this special place.
 Tours are approximately 90 minutes and limited to 12 participants.
-To sign up for a tour please email Kat Bray at email@example.com.
-For more information, visit www.foprcw.org, follow us on Facebook at FriendsofPRCypressWetlands, or on Instagram at friendsofprcypresswetlands.
+To sign up for a tour please email Kat Bray at firstname.lastname@example.org.
+For more information, visit www.foprcw.org..

 Intermediate Indigo Workshop